mariovalney/cf7-to-zapier/readme.txt

 = 4.0.0 =

 We have a lot of new features and a new UI!
+The most cool new feature is templates!
+Take a look!

 It's not a breaking change version, but we recommend to test your form after update (we have new settings: saving the form maybe help).

 New options:

+* Templates!
 * Advanced custom body.
 * Error notification and response status check.
 * Send file content as Base64 instead of create a link to download.